arielgee/Sage-Like/.misc/tasks.md

 * click on link in https://www.haaretz.co.il/misc/rss not opening feedPreview	==> STRICT CONTENT-TYPES SEMANTICS ALL OVER AGAIN!!!!
 * support keyboard navigation in ContextMenu
 * replace querySelectorAll()[0] with querySelector()
+* console error: TypeError: m_objTreeFeedsData.value(...) is undefined[Learn More]  rssTreeView.js:884:16	=> can't be repreduced
+* when click on feedPreview attachment (https://www.php.net/releases/feed.php) that tries to download the page goes blank, there is no back button and only F5 works
 ---

 ## Now
-* console error: TypeError: m_objTreeFeedsData.value(...) is undefined[Learn More]  rssTreeView.js:884:16
 ---

 ## Next